 Max ADC Sample Rate: 100,000 samples per second

-Max ADC Sample Rate under Python: 12,000 samples per second.
+Max ADC Sample Rate under Python on a Pi 2: 12,000 samples per second.

 The ADCDAC Pi Zero is compatible with all Raspberry Pi models from the A+ and B+ onwards.